Spindle Taper Standards

-This is a measure of how easy it is to setup a cutter in the toolholder or take it back out.
+This is a measure of how easy it is to setup cutting tools in the tool holder or take them back out.
 Nothing could be easier than using a set screw holder–just stick a cutter in and tighten the set screws.
 The Shrink-Fit holder requires the use of a heat shrink machine to do anything.
-In the middle are toolholders that require proper assembly torque.
+In the middle are tool holders that require proper assembly torque.

 This is a good time to put in a plug for proper ER collet chuck torquing.
-For best performance, they require a lot more torque than most machinists realize.
+For best performance, ER collet chucks require a lot more torque than most machinists realize.
 That torque goes to keeping the tool clamped so it won’t pull out and to making the whole assembly rigid so it resists vibration and chatter.

-When you hear a machinist talking about having an endmill slip in an ER collet chuck, you have to wonder two things:
+When you hear a machinist talking about having an endmill slip in their ER collet chucks, you have to wonder two things:

 – How clean was the chuck and cutter shank when they were tightened together?
-The slightest residue of oil or cutting fluid can rapidly reduce the collet’s holding power.
+The slightest residue of oil or cutting fluid can rapidly reduce the collet chucks holding power.

 – How much torque was used to tighten the collet nut?

-Consider the following torque specs from Technik USA:
+Consider the following torque specs from Technik USA for ER Collet Chucks:

 |Collet||Nut Type||Collets I.D.||Collets I.D.|